pvdz/preval/tests/cases/normalize/builtins/typing/feat_known_global_arraydate.md

 $( "number" );
 `````

+## Todos triggered

+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Array_from
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Array_isArray
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Array_of
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Date_now
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Date_UTC
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Date_parse
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $JSON_stringify
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_abs
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_acos
+- type trackeed tricks can possibly support resolving the type for calling this builtin static symbol: $Math_acosh

 ## Globals

 None

 ## Runtime Outcome

 Should call `$` with:
  - 1: 'Creating spy', 1, 1, ['Array.from', 'Array.from']